-During 2010/11, the Council has leased out property to Brinsworth and Wales Academies on finance leases of 125 years as a result of the schools being granted Academy status.
+The Council has leased out property to Brinsworth and Wales Academies on finance leases of 125 years as a result of the schools being granted Academy status.
 Both leases are on a peppercorn rent.

 Most of the property and equipment leased out by the Council meets the definition of investment property.
 The rental income earned from leasing out these investment properties is disclosed in Note 21.